DevsparZeroGitHubUser/hello-world/README.md

 | inputClass    | The extended `XCameraActivity` class that is used as overlay for the Camera Activity. |
 | callback      | Callback function for ID Scanning. |

 Kindly note that the below code is required to be executed after `successCallback` function being called.
-Otherwise, for each scanning, the SDK will charged the scan and in on-premise server case, no data will be passed to server.
+Otherwise, for each scanning, the SDK will charged the scan (means you will be billed) and in on-premise server case, no data will be passed to server.
 ```java
 XenditySDK.completeScanDeployment(String onBoardingID, JSONObject metaCardResult, JSONObject cardResult, int inputOCRType, Activity inputActivity, XendityScannerCallback callback)
 ```